w-decker/DevERP-Analysis/README.md

 # DevERP-Analysis
-Code used to evaluate signal to noise ratio (SNR) as a metric of data quality in the [DevERP Simplified](https://github.com/w-decker/DevERP-Simplified) project
+Analysis ode used to in the [DevERP Simplified](https://github.com/w-decker/DevERP-Simplified) project.